beam-community/bamboo/README.md

 ## Getting Started

+> **Do you like to learn by watching?** Check out the [free Bamboo screencast from DailyDrip](daily_drip_bamboo_episode).
+It is a wonderful introduction to sending and testing emails with Bamboo.
+It also covers some of the ways that Bamboo helps catch errors, how some of the internals work, and how to format recipients with the Bamboo.Formatter protocol.

+[daily_drip_bamboo_episode]: https://www.dailydrip.com/topics/elixir/drips/bamboo-email

 Bamboo breaks email creation and email sending into two separate modules.
 This is done to make testing easier and to make emails easy to pipe/compose.